What is a Professional Interventionist?

 Due to being a relatively new field, unfortunately, there are many unqualified or inexperienced people in recovery claiming to be professional interventionists or drug and alcohol intervention specialists.
 Focusing on the short-term and ignoring the larger picture, they often make the mistake of just “talking someone into treatment at any cost”.
 Using ultimatums and coercion, they may temporarily get your loved one to agree to go.

 Unfortunately for you, three days later, your loved one has checked themselves out of rehab and your “intervention professional” has flown back home and is now unavailable and on another “job”.
 In worse situations, an inexperienced intervention counselor can do more damage than good.

-What is an interventionist who is professionally trained, versus the others?
+What is a professional interventionist who is trained, versus the others?

 It is very important that families understand that there is a major difference between a reputable professional interventionist or service and a “person in recovery who is going to talk your loved one into treatment” especially in regards to price and qualifications.
 A small breakdown of the differences is listed below:

 - Focuses on either Johnson Model, Invitational, Systemic or S.M.A.R.T.
 Model based interventions with a goal beyond merely “getting someone to agree to rehab”